 Breast Cancer Action

 Breast Cancer Action is a non-profit advocacy group that provides information via newsletters, their website, and their toll-free phone number.
 The organization also lobbies for policy changes aimed at finding a true cure for breast cancer, achieving prevention through determining and eradicating the causes of the disease, and attaining universal access to healthcare.
-This website has links to sign up for the Breast Cancer Action newsletter and for e-alerts and also gives visitors five concrete steps to take to end the breast cancer epidemic.
+This website has links to sign up for the Breast Cancer Action newsletter and for e-alerts and also gives visitors concrete steps to take to end the breast cancer epidemic.

 Dr. Susan Love Research Foundation

 The author of Dr. Susan Love's Breast Book and Dr. Susan Love's Hormone Book provides online information on women's health concerns, focused specifically on menopause and breast cancer.
 Her website includes links to the latest updates on hormone replacement therapy (HRT), natural means of transitioning off HRT, and natural ways to cope with menopausal symptoms.
 Her website also includes detailed information and graphics on breast cancer prevention/detection and recurrence; information for individuals at high risk, the newly diagnosed, and breast cancer survivors; in addition to links to the latest published information available on breast cancer and links to groups and organizations that provide community support and advocacy.

 National Breast Cancer Coalition